Code-Institute-Submissions/dsteyn44-vadstena-ms2_AugResub/README.md

 - Should have historical figures.
 I did have a text overlay to explain which each person and image was unfortunately ran out of time to perfect it.

 #### Explore Page
-- this is an interactive map with buttons you can click on to show you "Must See" sites, "Eat!" restaurants, "Stay" hoteis, "Shop" where you can shop.
+- this is an interactive map with buttons you can click on to show you "Must See" sites, "Eat!" restaurants, "Stay" hotels, "Shop" where you can shop.
 - There will be a marker to show you where Vadstena is in Sweden and when you click on it there is an info window inviting you to explore.
 - Each of the buttons has markers showing an image of the site, as well as some info text.

 #### Any Questions? (contact page)
 - Basically an email portal to contact the tourist bureau.
+- Users can send an email to the bureau with their email address.

 ## Features Left to Implement
 - I orginally had a slider with a days of the week and in fact it worked rather well.
 It scroll X, which I know is not good for UI  and hence i disposed of it but wit would have been a good feature to add.
-- Also would likew to make the history page nore inbteractive with a time line etc.
+- Also would likew to make the history page nore interactive with a time line etc.

-### Structure:
+## Structure:
+- The structure is just a single scroll page with links to the various "pages".
+- A basic single path with no branches to make it as simple as possible.
 #

 ## Skeleton